Panhard 178: Development

 In December 1931, the French Cavalry conceived a plan for the future production of armoured fighting vehicles.
 One of the classes foreseen was that of an Automitrailleuse de Découverte or AMD, a specialised long range reconnaissance vehicle.
 The specifications were formulated on 22 December 1931, changed on 18 November 1932 and approved on 9 December 1932.
 They called for a weight of 4 MT, a range of 400 km, a speed of 70 km/h, a cruising speed of 40 km/h, a turning circle of 12 m, 5–8 mm armour, a 20 mm gun and a 7.5 mm machine gun.

-In 1933, one of the competing companies — the others being Renault, Berliet and Latil — that had put forward proposals, Panhard, was allowed to build a prototype.
+In 1933, one of the competing companies — the others being Renault, Berliet and Latil — which had put forward proposals, Panhard, was allowed to build a prototype.
 The other companies also were ordered to build prototypes: Renault constructed two vehicles of a Renault VZ, including an armoured personnel carrier variant, Berliet constructed a single Berliet VUB and Latil belatedly presented a design in April 1934.
 The Panhard vehicle was ready in October 1933 and presented to the Commission de Vincennes in January 1934 under the name Panhard voiture spéciale type 178.
 It carried a Vincennes workshop (Avis) 13.2 mm machine gun turret, as the intended one was not ready yet.
-After testing between 9 January and 2 February 1934 the type, despite having larger dimensions than prescribed and thus being a lot heavier than four tons, was accepted by the commission on 15 February under the condition some small modifications were carried out.
-Of all the competing projects it was considered the best: the Berliet VUB e.g. was reliable but too heavy and traditional; the Latil version had no all-terrain capacity.
-In the autumn the improved prototype, now lacking the bottom tracks of the original type, was tested by the Cavalry.
-In late 1934 the type was accepted under the name AMD Panhard Modèle 1935.
+After testing between 9 January and 2 February 1934, the type, despite having larger dimensions than prescribed and thus being a lot heavier than four tons, was accepted by the commission on 15 February under the condition that some small modifications were carried out.
+Of all the competing projects, it was considered the best: the Berliet VUB e.g. was reliable but too heavy and traditional; the Latil version had no all-terrain capacity.
+In the autumn, the improved prototype, now lacking the bottom tracks of the original type, was tested by the Cavalry.
+In late 1934, the type was accepted under the name AMD Panhard Modèle 1935.
 The type was now fitted with the APX3B turret.

 After complaints about reliability, such as cracking gun sights, and overheating, between 29 June and 2 December 1937 a new test programme took place, resulting in many modifications, including the fitting of a silencer and a ventilator on the turret.
 The ultimate design was very advanced for its day and still appeared modern in the 1970s.
 It was the first 4x4 armoured car mass-produced for a major country.